Who Should Attend?

 - Business Unit Managers and Directors

-- Any dedicated team within the organization who oversees coaching or a coaching program.
+- Any individual who oversees coaching activities or programs

 What Will You Learn?